Installing libraries and Loading libraries

-If it’s a classic XML sitemap, a data frame (special kind of array) will be produced and return.
+If it’s a classic XML sitemap, a data frame (a special kind of array) will be produced and returned.

-If it’s an index XML sitemap, the process will get back from the start with every XML sitemaps inside.
+If it’s an index XML sitemap, the process will get back from the start with every XML sitemap inside.

 This will produce a data frame with all the information extracted.

 Another interesting function allows you to crawl the sitemap URLs and verify if your web pages send proper 200 HTTP codes, using HEAD Requests (easier on the website server)

 It can take some time depending on the number of URLs.
 It took several hours for https://www.gov.uk/ for example.